-- 70. This contains information on: - contact information of the competent authority or the office in charge of MAP cases a. - b. the manner and form in which the taxpayer should submit its MAP request - the specific information and documentation that should be included in a MAP request (see also below) - how the MAP functions in terms of timing and the role of the competent authorities - relationship with domestic available remedies - access to MAP in transfer pricing cases and in cases where treaty anti-abuse f. provisions apply - implementation of MAP agreements (steps of the process and the timing of such steps, including any actions to be taken by taxpayers) - rights and role of taxpayers in the process - i. non suspension of tax collection.

-- 71. The above-described MAP guidance includes detailed information on the availability and the use of MAP and how its competent authority conducts the procedure in practice.
-This guidance includes the information that the FTA MAP Forum agreed should be included in a jurisdiction's MAP guidance, which concerns: (i) contact information of the competent authority or the office in charge of MAP cases and (ii) the manner and form in which the taxpayer should submit its MAP request. - 72.
+- 86. Brazil's MAP guidance is divided into seven sections titled as follows: 1) Introduction, 2) Who may request a MAP, 3) How to initiate a MAP, 4) MAP proceeding, 5) Solution implementation, 6) MAP and the internal legislation and 7) Reference legislation, and covers the following information: - a. contact information of the competent authority or the office in charge of MAP cases - b. the manner and form in which the taxpayer should submit its MAP request - c. the specific information and documentation that should be included in a MAP request (see also below) - d. how the MAP functions in terms of timing and the role of the competent authorities - e. relationship with domestic available remedies - f. access to MAP in transfer pricing cases and in cases where treaty anti-abuse provisions apply - g. implementation of MAP agreements (steps of the process and the timing of such steps, including any actions to be taken by taxpayers) - h. rights and role of taxpayers in the process - i. the lack of availability of suspension of tax collection. - 87.
+The above-described MAP guidance includes detailed information on the availability and the use of MAP and how its competent authority conducts the procedure in practice.
+This guidance includes the information that the FTA MAP Forum agreed should be included in a jurisdiction's MAP guidance, which concerns: (i) contact information of the competent authority or the office in charge of MAP cases and (ii) the manner and form in which the taxpayer should submit its MAP request. - 88.
 Although the information included in Brazil's MAP guidance is detailed and comprehensive, a few subjects are not specifically discussed in Brazil's MAP guidance.
-This concerns information on the following items: - whether MAP is available in cases of: (i) the application of domestic antiabuse provisions, (ii) multilateral disputes and (iii) bona fide foreign-initiated self-adjustments - whether taxpayers can request for the multi-year resolution of recurring issues through MAP - the consideration of interest and penalties in the MAP.
+This concerns information on the following items: - whether MAP is available in cases of: (i) the application of domestic anti-abuse provisions, (ii) multilateral disputes and (iii) bona fide foreign-initiated self-adjustments - whether taxpayers can request for the multi-year resolution of recurring issues through MAP - the consideration of interest and penalties in the MAP.